deepshard/trufflesdk/README.md

 - Wrapping these tool definitions in a class is how you assemble your app as a whole
   - any member variables of your app's class will be automatically serialized and restored when an app is loaded or saved
-  - This means you are safe to keep any state that persists between tools as a member variable, and can trust that it will be set as needed when you app is loaded back up after a reboot for example.
+  - This means you are safe to keep any state that persists between tools as a member variable, and can trust that it will be set as needed when your app is loaded back up after a reboot for example.
     - examples of persistant state include API keys, search history, etc.
   - One of the only hard requirements is that this class must also contain a member variable of the type, `truffle.AppMetadata`, with various information about the app